 Astrology Apps for the Mobile Devices

 Note: I have merged several reviews of mobile apps together in this compilation.
-Please understand that many of the apps have continued to be enhanced since my reviews of them.
+Please understand that most of the apps have continued to be enhanced since my reviews of them.

 Also, The links to screenshots and images within these articles are shown as underlined.
 You can find them here